HimesGroup/pargasite/README.md

 [![R-CMD-check](https://github.com/HimesGroup/pargasite/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/HimesGroup/pargasite/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-Pollution-Associated Risk Geospatial Analysis Site (PARGASITE) offers tools to estimate and visualize levels of major pollutants (CO, NO2, SO2, Ozone, PM2.5 and PM10) across the conterminous United States for user-defined time ranges.
-It helps users to automatically retrieves pollutant data from the Environmental Protection Agency’s (EPA) Air Quality System (AQS) API service.
-PARGASITE filters the data by exceptional event (e.g., wildfire) status, performs spatial interpolations, and summarizes pollutant concentrations by geographic boundaries including state, county, and Core-Based Statistical Area (CBSA).
-It also offers a Shiny application for interactively visualization of pollutant levels and easily checking of air quality status for a given location over time relative to the National Ambient Air Quality Standards (NAAQS).
+The pargasite package offers tools to estimate and visualize levels of major pollutants (CO, NO2, SO2, Ozone, PM2.5, and PM10) across the conterminous United States for user-defined time ranges.
+It provides functions to retrieve pollutant data from the Environmental Protection Agency’s (EPA) Air Quality System (AQS) API service for interactive visualization through a Shiny application, allowing users to explore pollutant levels for a given location over time relative to the National Ambient Air Quality Standards (NAAQS).

-The PARGASITE package has been redesigned due to the deprecation of the rgdal package.
+The package has been redesigned due to the deprecation of the rgdal package.
 As a result, it is not compatible with the previous version.
 If you want to use the old interface, please check out the v1 branch.